HeikoKramer/webDev/css_notes.md

 You can as well align **right**, **center** or **justify** *(blocksatz)*. <br>
 ### Floating
 Floating is kind of an ancient way of positioning elements in context to each other. <br>
-There are more modern ways to do it, lice **CSS Grid** but it made it into our example for the sake of demo. <br> Floats have to be **cleared** – which is a pain in the neck. <br>
+There are more modern ways to do it, like **CSS Grid** but it made it into our example for the sake of demo. <br> Floats have to be **cleared** – which is a pain in the neck. <br>

 ```html